Watching the ball drop in Times Square might seem like the best place to be on New Year's Eve.

 - New Year's Eve Cruise on New York Water Taxi - aboard a smaller vessel, the New York Water Taxi, which makes for a more intimate evening.

 Find out about Boat Tours and Cruises in New York City available all year.

-Central Park is amazing to visit year-round.
+Central Park is a wonderful place to visit year-round.
 Each December 31st, there are two events to choose from.

-We recommend that you bundle up, arrive early, and bring some hot chocolate while you wait for the midnight pyrotechnics show.
+As our past experience has shown, it's a good idea to arrive early, bundle up, and bring some hot chocolate to drink while you wait for the midnight pyrotechnics show.